How to Use Baths to Relieve Arthritic Pain

 • Reduced ability to carry out day to day activities

-Early diagnosis and treatment are critical to the ongoing management of the RA according to the National Institute for Health and Care Excellence (NICE)2 as this allows for the degeneration of the joints to be reduced and protected.
+Early diagnosis and treatment is critical to ongoing management of the RA according to the National Institute for Health and Care Excellence (NICE)2 as this allows for the degeneration of the joints to be reduced and protected.

 There is significant evidence that all forms of Arthritis impact on a person’s mental health and studies have shown that there is a 13-20% increased likelihood of depression due to the excruciating pain and loss of functional ability3